ic-Solutions/neetadvisor/_pages/faq.md

 A: Yes, at present there are three medical colleges exclusively for Girls, namely Lady Hardinge Medical College Delhi, BPS Govt.
 Medical College, Sonepat and SVIMS, Sri Padmavati College for Women Tirupati.

-**Q: What does exit with forfeiture mean in 2 nd round of counseling?**
+**Q: What does exit with forfeiture mean in 2 nd round of counselling?**

-A: Exit with forfeiture means if a candidate allotted a seat in 2 nd round of counseling and does not want to join the allotted seat he can still exit with forfeiture (losing security amount deposited) and once candidate joined the allotted seat would not be eligible for resigning/surrender of joined seat.
+A: Exit with forfeiture means if a candidate allotted a seat in 2 nd round of counselling and does not want to join the allotted seat he can still exit with forfeiture (losing security amount deposited) and once candidate joined the allotted seat would not be eligible for resigning/surrender of joined seat.

-**Q: After I join second round of counseling of 15% AIQ can I leave/ resign to join state Quota/private college seat?**
+**Q: After I join second round of counselling of 15% AIQ can I leave/ resign to join state Quota/private college seat?**

 A: Once you join second round seat from 15% All India Quota, you will not be allowed to vacate from allotted 2nd round seat as per direction by Hon'ble supreme court in WP(C) (267/2017) dated 09/05/2017.
 However if you are allotted a seat in second round in AIQ/ Deemed you can exit with forfeiture of security amount.